Uanela/arkos/packages/arkos/canary-notes.md

 - imported file service hooks
 - added exports of before/after services hooks args
 - added warnings for old file naming convection suchs .prisma-query-options and .auth-configs and warning removal on 1.5.
+- added support for passing array of functions into `interceptor middlewares`

 ### Change